Uerdingen railbus: Export

+In the first half of the 1950s, Macchi of Varese, already engaged in bus construction, acquired the license from Ürdinger Maschinenfabrik to produce Schienenbuses in its factories.
+They were also called "Macchifer".
+The buyers were Ferrovie Reggiane (which in 1975 would later become ACT, Azienda Consorziale Trasporti Reggio Emilia) and Ferrovie del Sud Est (Bari-Taranto-Brindisi-Lecce).

 Successor

 The Uerdingen railbus's successor from the end of the 1980s was the Class 628, which is still in widespread use today, although it is being largely replaced by more the modern multiples like the Bombardier Talent, Alstom LHB Coradia LINT and Siemens Desiro.